OpenGATE/opengate/docs/source/user_guide_1_intro.md

 ### Goals and features

-The main goal of this project is to provide easy and flexible way to create Geant4-based Monte Carlo simulations for **medical physics**.
-User interface is completely renewed so that simulations are no more created from macro files but directly in Python.
+[//]: # (The main goal of this project is to provide easy and flexible way to create Geant4-based Monte Carlo simulations for **medical physics**.
+User interface is completely renewed so that simulations are no more created from macro files but directly in Python.)

-Features:
+[//]: # (Features:)

-- Python as 'macro' language
+[//]: # (- Python as 'macro' language)
-- Multithreading
+[//]: # (- Multithreading)
-- Native ITK image management
+[//]: # (- Native ITK image management)
-- Run on linux, mac (and potentially, windows)
+[//]: # (- Run on linux, mac &#40;and potentially, windows&#41;)
-- Install with one command (`pip install opengate`)
+[//]: # (- Install with one command &#40;`pip install opengate`&#41;)

+The purpose of this software is to facilitate the creation of Geant4-based Monte Carlo simulations for medical physics using Python as the primary scripting language.
+The user interface has been redesigned to allow for direct creation of simulations in Python, rather than using macro files.

+Some key features of this software include:

+- Use of Python as the primary scripting language for creating simulations
+- Multithreading support for efficient simulation execution
+- Native integration with ITK for image management
+- Compatibility with Linux, Mac, and potentially Windows operating systems
+- Convenient installation via a single pip install opengate command
 - ...

 ### Installation (for users, not developers)